8 Major Book Awards and Their Winners

 Previous winners of the award include: The Crossover by Kwarme Alexander (2015), Holes by Louis Sachar (1999), Number the Stars by Lois Lowry (1990), and Island of the Blue Dolphins by Scott O’Dell (1961).

 The Caldecott Medal

 Since 1938, this award is given to the best illustrated picture book of the year according to the Association for Library Service to Children.
 It was named after English Illustrator Randolph Caldecott.
 Caldecott was a Victorian Illustrator who illustrated nursery rhymes, postcards, greeting cards, poems, and travel books.
 The story books that he illustrated include Granny’s Story Box (1873), Jackanapes.
-(1883), Lob Lie-by-theFire (1885) and The Owls of Olynn Belfry, a Tale for Children (1885).
-It’s meant to honor illustrators who don’t always get the credit they deserve but who are especially important in the picture book industry.
+(1883), Lob Lie-by-theFire (1885), and The Owls of Olynn Belfry, a Tale for Children (1885).
+The award is meant to honor illustrators who don’t always get the credit they deserve but who are especially important in the picture book industry.
 Books that have won the award include The Adventures of Beekle: The Unimaginary Friend (2015), The Polar Express by Chris van Allsburg (1986), Jumanji (1982), and One Fine Day (1972).

 The National Book Award

 This award has been given out by the National Book Foundation since 1936.
 They select winners in fiction, non-fiction, poetry, and young people’s literature.
 Winners receive a $10,000 prize.
 The first ceremony was held at the Waldorf-Astoria hotel in New York City in 1950.
 Past winners include Invisible Man by Ralph Ellison in 1953 (fiction), The Great Gilly Hopkins by Katherine Paterson in 1979 (children’s literature), The Color Purple by Alice Walker in 1983 (hardcover fiction), and Redeployment by Phil Klay (2014).